 Learn Serve Lead: The AAMC Annual Meeting

-The AAMC invites proposals for its annual Learn Serve Lead meeting.
-This call consists of 3 types of medical education submissions: (1) sessions on medical education; (2) medical education abstracts (innovation and research); and (3) Research in Medical Education (RIME) research and review papers.
+The AAMC invites proposals for its annual Learn Serve Lead (LSL) meeting through two calls.
+The call for medical education submissions consists of three types: (1) Sessions on Medical Education, (2) Research Abstracts, and (3) Innovation Abstracts.
+The call for RIME submissions consists of two types: (1) Research Papers and (2) Review Papers.
 Work focused on a wide variety of themes incorporating a broad representation of topics, institutions, and presenters will be selected for presentation.
 This call is open annually in the fall; currently it is closed.

 Group on Educational Affairs Regional Spring Meetings

-The Group on Educational Affairs invites abstracts for interactive workshops, oral abstract presentations, and posters for its regional spring meetings.
-Proposals may represent original research or innovations in medical education and focus on any level of the medical education continuum (UME pre-clerkship, UME clerkship, GME, CME/CPD, or across the continuum).
-Students, residents, fellows, and new investigators are strongly encouraged to submit their work.
+The Group on Educational Affairs invites abstracts for oral presentations, interactive workshops, panel discussion, and posters for its regional spring meetings.
+Proposals may represent original research (either completed or in progress) or innovations in medical education.
+Abstracts may focus on any level of medical education (UME pre-clerkship or clerkship, GME, CME, or a combination).
+All abstracts undergo a peer-review process.
+Students, residents, fellows, new investigators, and colleagues from historically non-majority backgrounds are strongly encouraged to submit their work for consideration.
 This call is open annually in the fall; currently it is closed.

 Information Technology in Academic Medicine Conference